njellinas/sums-of-numbers-game/README.md

 3) go to gui, and run python wizardOfOzRemote.py
 4) run python run_all_games.py
 5) compile and run the eclipse java script
+6) build and run the zeno maven project